pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/Manual_and_Features.md

 Left display panel => The disk image name and size, and the retrieved directory with all the validated files from the disk DOS structure.

-Right display panel => The identified "Ext Type", the disk characteristics, the boot sector informations, and the full DOS directory analysis.
+Right display panel => The identified **Ext Type**, the disk characteristics, the boot sector informations, and the full DOS directory analysis.
 Then below is displayed the boot sectors disassembly (disk boot program), and the hexdump of all sectors of the disk image.

 The Tool's context button **[Download ATR file]** can convert the _XFD_ file into an _ATR_ file with the famous Nick Atari 16-bytes header.